 Lt.
 Moseley’s airplane covered the first lap “in eleven minutes six and seventy one hundredths seconds.”
 The Verville-Packard R-1 won the race with an elapsed time of 44 minutes, 29.57 seconds, for an average speed of 178 miles per hour.
 Captain Hartney finished second with an elapsed time of 47:00.03.

 The Verville-Packard R-1 was developed from an experimental fighter, the Verville-Clark Pursuit (VCP-1), designed for the Army by Alfred Victor Verville, and was the first racing airplane built for the U.S. Army.
 A single-place, single-engine biplane, it had a plywood monocoque fuselage with wood wings covered with fabric.
-The R-1 was 32 feet (9.75 meters) long.
-(Other dimensions are unknown at this time.)
+The airplane’s specifications are not known.

 Two VCP-1 airplanes were built but the second, A.S.
 40127, never flew.